 Plenary lecture: 1 x per week (3 hrs)

 Tutorials: 1 x per week (debate on the basis of the critical reading responses, close-reading exercises, preparatory questions, 2 hrs).

 English; lectures will be recorded.

 Bachelor 2, block 4B; 30 May till 1 July 2022

 Courseguide & literature

 Please consult the course guide for the timetable and literature.
-Available here from November 2021.
+Registration opens at the end of November 2021.